yegor256/blog/_drafts/reflection.md

 To conclude, reflection introduces coupling, which is hidden.
 This is the most dangerous type of coupling, because it's hard to follow, it's hard to find, and it's hard to remove.
 Without reflection object-oriented design would be much cleaner and solid.
-I suggest you never use reflection in your programming language, even through this feature does exist.
+But even if this feature does exist, I suggest you never use reflection in your programming language.